 Cushion cut diamonds are beloved for their distinct rounded square shape.
 An evolved variation of the old mine cut, early versions of the cushion cut date back to the 1700s when Venetian polisher Vincent Peruzzi invented the shape.
 Peruzzi is to thank for this stone’s captivating sparkle as he is the one who amped up the number of facets from 17 in a round rose cut to 33 in a rounded square old mine cut.
 After some further adjustments, the modern cushion cut diamond now has 58 facets in addition to an expanded table and reduced crown height, making this stone an ideal choice for those seeking ultimate sparkle and fire.

 Cushion cut gemstones are unique and highly sought after.
-Aside from the radiant cut diamond, this shape is one of the only diamond cuts to feature elements of geometric lines and roundness.
+Aside from the radiant cut engagement rings, this shape is one of the only diamond cuts to feature elements of geometric lines and roundness.
 The softness that we see in this shape is the reason that it’s called a “cushion” since it somewhat resembles the softness of a pillow.